liviatheunissen/bronbeekthesis/README.md

-This projects is part of a bachelor thesis Artificial Intellgince at VU Amsterdam
+This project is part of a bachelor thesis Artificial Intellgince at VU Amsterdam.